TL;DR

 Homes keep aging.

-Systems succeed where memory fails.
+Systems succeed where memory fails and replaces reactive home maintenance.

 Projects and reminders turn good intentions into consistent care.